Keyfactor/gcp-cloud-cagateway/README.md

 }
  ```
 ## Security
-The security section does not change specificly for the Google CA.  Refer to the [AnyGateway Documentation](https://kfeaus00web-01.corp.keyfactor.com/keyfactordocs/AnyGateway/v20.9/Generic/Content/AnyGateway/Introduction.htm) for more detail
+The security section does not change specifically for the Google CA. Refer to the Keyfactor AnyGateway Documentation for more detail
 ```json
   /*Grant permissions on the CA to users or groups in the local domain.
 	READ: Enumerate and read contents of certificates.